tarwn/lessthandot-hugo/blogs/content/posts/2012-11-26-java-training-day-1.md

 The main routine will look like this

-public static void main(String[] args) {…….}
+public static void main(String[] args) {.......}

 A java source file has to end in .java, for example MyClass.java this will produce a file called MyClass.class. you can't have more than one public class in a source file, you cannot have partial classes like in .net either.

 Java runs on top of the JVM, the JVM is different per operating system.
-No need to recompile Java…Write once run everywhere….some people like to say write once…debug everywhere 🙂
+No need to recompile Java...Write once run everywhere....some people like to say write once...debug everywhere 🙂

 **Java versions and flavors**